Anti-Bribery for Sales · Module 2 of 2

 Mike Reilly

-Vince wants to send these to Pam Quintana at Veridia. $620 a head.
-Submission is Friday week.
+Vince wants to send these to Pam Quintana. $620 a head.
+Submission Friday week.
 I told him to hold.
-Nothing\'s gone out.

 Karen Mendoza

 Refused.
-Easy call.
-Twice the personal threshold, into the buyer\'s calendar, ten days from a $2.8M award.
-There\'s no version of this that pre-clears.
+Twice the threshold, into the buyer's calendar, ten days from a $2.8M award.
+No version pre-clears.

 Karen Mendoza

-Fine.
 But Mike, you knew the answer last night.
-You could have told Vince last night.
-He\'s spent fifteen hours assuming this might still go.
+Vince has spent fifteen hours assuming it might still go.

 Portrait of Vince Maloney